Curated reading list

 Harness engineering: leveraging Codex in an agent-first world

-A concrete account of shaping repo structure, docs, and verification so agents can do the bulk work without making the system opaque.
+A concrete account of shaping repo structure, docs, and verification so the harness gives agents room to work without making the system or decision trail opaque.

 OpenAI Developers